khairulomar/Covid-19/malaysia/Malaysia_gov_benchmark.md

-# Benchmarking the impact of government policies on Covid-19
+# Benchmarking government responses on Covid-19 and the impact on the number of cases
 ### by Khairul Omar for Young Digital Leaders

 ## OxCGRT Stringency Index